 Also, although basically the focus of the MARPOL Convention requirements is on the collection and storage on board, while the Basel Convention technical guidelines focus on the environmentally sound management of hazardous wastes or other wastes, it could be concluded that most of the wastes covered by MARPOL, once they are offloaded from the ship, can be also covered by one or more of the Basel technical guidelines.

-This also means that, although the explicit requirement for States to provide adequate port reception facilities for ship-generated wastes and residues is explicitly stated in the MARPOL Convention (in its Annexes I, II, IV, V and VI), this does not mean that the responsibility of a Party to MARPOL ends with merely the provision of adequate facilities to receive ship's residues: within the requirements of the global framework there is also a responsibility to ensure the environmental sound treatment and disposal of these wastes, along with other land-generated wastes.
+This also means that, although the explicit requirement for States to provide adequate port reception facilities for ship-generated wastes and residues is explicitly stated in the MARPOL Convention (in its Annexes I, II, IV, V and VI), this does not mean that the responsibility of a Party to MARPOL ends with merely the provision of adequate facilities to receive ship's residues: within the requirements of the global framework there is also a general responsibility for Basel Parties to ensure the environmental sound treatment and disposal of these wastes, along with other land-generated wastes. .

 3.3.2 Legal and policy framework at the regional level